The Homestead, Edgbaston: Architecture and description

 The Arts and Crafts architectural style in domestic architecture was championed by Edwin Lutyens and popularised by his friend, collaborator and client, Edward Hudson, the owner of Country Life.
 The style caught hold in the English suburbs; Peter Davey, in his study Arts and Crafts Architecture, notes that "the architecture of Voysey, Baillie Scott, Parker and early Lutyens lives on in endless copies of hips and gables, half-timbering and harling, mullions and leaded bay windows".
-(Note: Davey notes that "round every sizeable English town there is a ring of Arts and Crafts suburbs".)
+(Note: Davey also notes that "round every sizeable English town there is a ring of Arts and Crafts suburbs".)
 The Homestead is built to an L-plan and is of two storeys and three bays.
 The interior remains "virtually as built".
 Julian Holder notes the "Voysey-like assurance" of Bateman's composition.
 The house's Historic England listing record calls it "the most innovating of Bateman and Bateman's domestic Arts and Crafts designs".

 In his 2007 Birmingham volume of the Pevsner Architectural Guides, Andy Foster references The Homestead but does not describe it.
 (Note: The house is not mentioned in Nikolaus Pevsner's Warwickshire volume of the Buildings of England published in 1966 and re-issued in 2003.
 The expanded Warwickshire Pevsner, authored by Chris Pickford and published in 2016, does not cover Birmingham.)
 Foster's new guide, Birmingham and the Black Country, published in 2022 has detailed coverage of the house.
 Describing it as one of Bateman's "most important houses, and perhaps his most progressive", Foster notes the uncommon, double-pile, design and the many, more traditional, features including a billiard room, inglenook fireplaces and the almost obligatory, inscribed homilies, in this case, East, West, Home's Best.

 The Homestead is a Grade I listed building.
 The garden wall and the gate piers facing Woodbourne Road also have a Grade I listing.